-- · developments and projections relating to our competitors and our industry; - our estimates and expectations regarding expenses, future revenue, capital requirements and needs for additional financing, including our expected use of proceeds from our public offerings; - · cash and expense levels, future revenues and liquidity sources; - our expectations regarding the period during which we qualify as an emerging growth company under the Jumpstart Our Business Startups Act; and - · other risks and uncertainties, including those listed under Part II, Item 1A, Risk Factors.
+- · our ability to obtain additional funding when necessary; - the size and growth potential of the markets for our product candidates, and our ability to serve those markets, either alone or in combination with others; - · our expectations related to the use of our cash reserves; - the impact of new laws and regulations or amendments to existing laws and regulations; - · developments and projections relating to our competitors and our industry; - our estimates and expectations regarding expenses, future revenue, capital requirements and needs for additional financing, including our expected use of proceeds from our public offerings; - · cash and expense levels, future revenues and liquidity sources; - our expectations regarding the period during which we qualify as an emerging growth company ("EGC") under the Jumpstart Our Business Startups Act; and - other risks and uncertainties, including those listed under the caption Part II, Item 1A, Risk Factors.

 The risks set forth above are not exhaustive.
-Other sections of this report may include additional factors that could adversely affect our business and financial performance.
+Other sections of this Quarterly Report may include additional factors that could adversely affect our business and financial performance.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risk factors emerge from time to time and it is not possible for management to predict all risk factors, nor can we assess the impact of all risk factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
 Given these risks and uncertainties, investors should not place undue reliance on forward-looking statements as a prediction of actual results.
-Investors should also refer to our most recent Annual Reports on Form 10-K and our Quarterly Reports on Form 10-Q for future periods and Current Reports on Form 8-K as we file them with the SEC, and to other materials we may furnish to the public from time to time through Current Reports on Form 8-K or otherwise, for a discussion of risks and uncertainties that may cause actual results, performance or achievements to differ materially from those expressed or implied by forward-looking statements.
-We expressly disclaim any responsibility to update any forward-looking statements to reflect changes in underlying assumptions or factors, new information, future events, or otherwise, and you should not rely upon these forward-looking statements after the date of this report.
+Investors should also refer to our most recent Annual Report on Form 10-K and our Quarterly Reports on Form 10-Q for future periods and Current Reports on Form 8-K as we file them with the SEC, and to other materials we may furnish to the public from time to time through Current Reports on Form 8-K or otherwise, for a discussion of risks and uncertainties that may cause actual results, performance or achievements to differ materially from those expressed or implied by forward-looking statements.
+We expressly disclaim any responsibility to update any forward-looking statements to reflect changes in underlying assumptions or factors, new information, future events, or otherwise, and you should not rely upon these forward-looking statements after the date of this Quarterly Report.